stenzeladam/Web-Grocery-Store/README.md

 ```bash
 mvn spring-boot:run
 ```
 4. Alternatively you can use an IDE.
 The `main` method is in GroceryStoreApplication.java as your entry point into the application.
 Run this class/file to start the backend.
-From the IDE, you can also run the tests by navigating to src/test/java/groceryStore.GroceryStore and run the test files.
+From the IDE, you can also run the tests by navigating to the backend folder's src folder, then src/test/java/groceryStore.GroceryStore and run the test files.
 5. If not using a front end, you can make API calls (with a tool such as Postman) to get an order using `http://localhost:8080/send_order` and sending a JSON object with the order details in the body.
 Go to [API Endpoints](#api-endpoints) for an example on how to send an order as an object.

 ### Frontend (Optional)